LLDevLab/LLDevHomeAutomation/README.md

 # LLDevHomeAutomation
+This is a set of software for home automation.

+The set is including:
-This is a home automation software.
-This software is receiving data from sensors and record it to the database.
+- DataHub - software is receiving data from sensors and recording it to the database and shwing the data to the user.
+- Sensors - firmware for IoT sensors
+- Database - backup of actual database structure